cspspemu/cspspemu/README.markdown

 ![Kaiten Patissier PSP](http://soywiz.github.com/cspspemu/screenshoots/kaiten_patissier.png)

-A PSP Emulator for >= .NET 4.0 made in C# by soywiz - Carlos Ballesteros Velasco
+A PSP Emulator for >= .NET 4.5 made in C# by soywiz - Carlos Ballesteros Velasco

 Work In Progress emulator

 ## EMULATOR STATUS:

-* Cpu and Fpu is almost fully implemented
+* Cpu, Fpu and VFpu are almost fully implemented
-* VFpu still has lots of functions without implementation
 * Audio is implemented
 * Gpu still requires lots of works
-* Hle emulation has implemented a basic set of APIs (still lot of work left)
+* Hle emulation has implemented lots of APIs (still lot of work left)
 * There are lot of homebrew games running
-* There are a small number of commercial games running
+* There are a growing number of commercial games running at full speed

 ## KEY FEATURES:

 ### Fully Managed and Disengaged

-	Being fully managed (thought it will need unsafe access) will allow to port to lots of platforms in the future: AKA: Linux, Mac, Xbox360, Android, future devices...
+	Being fully managed (thought it will need unsafe access) will allow to port to lots of platforms in the future: AKA: Linux, Mac, PS3, Android, future devices...

 ### Very Fast Dynamic Recompilation

 	The quality of the generated code is fantastic.
-	Lots of MIPs instructions encodes in a single X86 instruction.
+	Lots of MIPs instructions encodes in a single X86/64 instruction.
 	The registers are inlined in the CpuThreadState class, so access to a register is as fast as accessing a non-virtual field.